abinashpun/abinashpun.github.io/_pages/cv.md

 Service and leadership
 ======
-* Tracking and simulation co-ordinator at SpinQuest Collaboration (2019-present)
+* Co-ordinator, "Tracking and simulation" at SpinQuest Experiment (2019-present)
-* Data management co-ordinator at SpinQuest Experiment (2019-present)
+* Co-ordinator, "Data management" at SpinQuest Experiment (2019-present)
 * Incharge of "Lunch with INPP seminar speaker-OU" (2018-2019)
-* Jet-related Two Particle Correlations in small systems at PHENIX (2018)
 * President, Nepalese Student Association in OU (2018-2019)
 * Founding Vice President, Nepalese Student Association in OU (2017)